How to Keep a Bed Frame from Sliding on the Floor

 Using Nightstands and Dressers

 Place your nightstands right against your bed on both sides.
 When your bed tries to slide sideways, the nightstands will block it.
-Choose nightstands or bed side tables that are heavy enough that they won’t just move along with the bed.
-Nightstands that are the same height as your bed frame work best.

-A dresser placed at the foot of your bed can stop it from sliding forward or backward.
+A dresser placed at the foot of your bed can also stop it from sliding forward or backward.
 Push the dresser right up against the foot of your bed frame.
 This works especially well when you sit down hard on the edge of your bed.
 As a bonus, this arrangement can make your bedroom look more organized and put-together.

 Using Your Bedroom Walls